 - SNOMED CT, a general medical thesaurus used around the world.

 - The National Cancer Institute Thesaurus, a medical ontology developed by the US American National Cancer Institute.

 - The 11th version of the International Statistical Classification of Diseases and Related Health Problems.
 ICD-11, is a revision of ICD-10, which is used worldwide to classify diseases and other health problems for national statistics, government decision-making and international public health research.

-From the mid-1990s, researchers in the School of Computer Science began to investigate the feasibility of using description logics (DLs) as the basis for building hierarchical, structured definitions of terminologies for specific subjects.
+From the mid-1990s, researchers in the Department of Computer Science began to investigate the feasibility of using description logics (DLs) as the basis for building hierarchical, structured definitions of terminologies for specific subjects.